techidaily/site-games-able/source/_posts/5-ways-you-can-maintain-your-xbox-series-x-hardware.md

 **Shutdown (energy saving)** , on the other hand, guarantees that your Xbox fully shuts down whenever you turn it off.
 This mode also ensures that your Xbox uses less power when turned off while maintaining some features.

- As for[customizing your Xbox Series X Power Options](https://www.makeuseof.com/how-to-customize-xbox-series-x-s-power-options-to-save-energy/) , you might want to ensure your console is set to**Shutdown (energy saving)** mode rather than**Sleep** .
+ As for [customizing your Xbox Series X Power Options](https://www.makeuseof.com/how-to-customize-xbox-series-x-s-power-options-to-save-energy/) , you might want to ensure your console is set to**Shutdown (energy saving)** mode rather than**Sleep** .
 This way, your console won't always be working, and you can promote healthy usage by allowing your Xbox to fully switch off.

  A great way of preserving your Xbox Series X hardware and lowering your overall energy consumption, then, is to ensure you utilize**Shutdown (energy saving)** on your Xbox.
 Not only does this prevent your Xbox from constantly working, but it also promotes longevity through limited power consumption and usage.